bleaktwig/yuadrem-wiki/docs/religion/index.md

 # Religion
 Tanethism is the name given to the main religion in the Fesh Peninsula.

 Old Tanethism was characterized by its myriad of gods—one for each apomantic signature<!-- NOTE.
 Link. -->.
-This religion was widely practiced in the Seven Principates<!-- NOTE.
+This religion was widely practiced in the Seven Protectorates<!-- NOTE.
 Link. --> and their various colonies up to the late Age of Gold<!-- NOTE.
 Link. -->.
 However, this changed in the year 520 A.S., when the God-Suzerain Olag<!-- NOTE.
-Link. --> established "new" Tanethism as the official religion of the principates.
+Link. --> established "new" Tanethism as the official religion of the protectorates.

 The religion is based on a book published by Taneth in 311 A.S., in which the scholar and traveler wrote an exhaustive compilation of the more than a thousand deities praised in the region.
 In this taxonomy, they classified the similitudes and differences between most of these deities and proposed a reduced pantheon with a clear, tiered hierarchy between all of them.